 UTSA faculty offer dozens of faculty-led programs that span the globe and vary in length from one week to one semester.
 A faculty-led program allows a group of UTSA students to travel together and alongside faculty with expertise in the region.
 UTSA also has exchange agreements with a number of international institutions, including locations in Mexico, Colombia, Chile, South Korea, Japan, Hong Kong, Italy, Greece, Germany, France, and the UK.
 Under these programs, participants pay tuition to UTSA and all other costs to the partner university or host locations.

 International Scholar Services

-The University of Texas System Board of Regents requires all international students to have medical insurance compliant with the federal Patient Protection and Affordable Care Act (PPACA).
-All international students holding a nonimmigrant visa status are required, except under certain circumstances as outlined by The University of Texas Board of Regents, to purchase and maintain the UT System-approved comprehensive Student Health Insurance Plan (UT SHIP) while enrolled at UTSA.
+The University of Texas System Board of Regents requires that all international students have medical insurance compliant with the federal Patient Protection and Affordable Care Act (PPACA).
+All international students holding nonimmigrant visa status are required, except under certain circumstances as outlined by The University of Texas Board of Regents, to purchase and maintain the UT System-approved comprehensive Student Health Insurance Plan (UT SHIP) while enrolled at UTSA.
 International students are automatically enrolled in the UT SHIP at the time of registration.
 The charge for the insurance coverage appears as a required fee on the student fee bill.
 The policy, recommended under the UT System, offers unlimited maximum benefits per covered person, per policy year in major medical/hospitalization for each illness, accident, and injury, with a deductible.
 Medical evacuation and repatriation benefits are also provided.
 It is necessary for students to have comprehensive health insurance to ensure that they have the best possible health care and to protect them from unexpected financial crises.

 The UT System has established criteria in which an international student can request a waiver to the student health insurance plan by providing alternate health insurance coverage.
 In order to be approved for a waiver, the alternate health coverage must meet or exceed the requirements as set in the UT System regulation.